 You are roasting the cauliflower at too low of a temperature or stopping too early before the cauliflower has caramelized.

-Roasted Cauliflower With Lemon Tahini Sauce
+Mediterranean Roasted Cauliflower With Tahini

 Do You Want to Save This Recipe?